KQSL

-KQSL (channel 8) is a religious television station licensed to Fort Bragg, California, United States, serving the San Francisco Bay Area which is a broadcast partner of the Total Living Network.
+KQSL (channel 8) is a religious television station licensed to Cloverdale, California, United States, serving the San Francisco Bay Area which is a broadcast partner of the Total Living Network.
 The station is owned by One Ministries, Inc., a 501(c)(3) non-profit organization based in Santa Rosa, California.
 KQSL's studios are located on Performance Drive in Santa Rosa.
 The station broadcasts from a two-site distributed transmission system, with transmitters on Cahto Peak west of Laytonville and on Geyser Peak northeast of Geyserville.